CompEx

 CompEx (meaning Competency in Ex atmospheres) is a global certification scheme for electrical and mechanical craftspersons and designers working in potentially explosive atmospheres.
-The scheme is operated by JTLimited, UK and is accredited by UKAS to ISO/IEC 17024.
+The scheme is operated by CompEx Certification Limited since August 2021, previously knowned as JTLimited, UK and is accredited by UKAS to ISO/IEC 17024.

 The scheme was created by EEMUA (Engineering Equipment and Materials Users' Association) to satisfy the general competency requirements of BS EN 60079 (IEC 60079), parts 10, 14 and 17.
 The requirements are currently explicitly detailed in IEC 60079 Part 14 Annex A, detailing knowledge/skills and competency requirements for responsible persons, operatives and designers.

 The scheme is broken down to twelve units covering different actions and hazardous area concepts.